Aldesleukin (Proleukin)

 • Target: Interleukin-2 (IL-2) receptor

 Proleukin is a protein that is a laboratory-made version of interleukin-2 (IL-2) – a protein that naturally exists in the human body.
 IL-2 is a type of protein called a cytokine.
+Cytokines are an important part of “cell signaling”, which is when different cells in the body communicate with one another using chemical signals.
 IL-2 is produced by some immune cells (such as certain types of T cells), and it binds to the IL-2 receptor, found on the surface of many types of immune cells.
-When IL-2 binds to the IL-2 receptor, it sends out several kinds of signals to the immune cells, including:
+The exact mechanism by which Proleukin helps fight cancer is not known.
+It is thought to:

-• signaling to natural killer (NK) cells to activate and kill their target cells (such as cancer cells).
+• activate natural killer (NK) cells to eliminate their target cells, such as cancer cells, and

 Illustration showing how Proleukin works